lars-quaedvlieg/Predator-Prey-Unity-MLAgents/README.md

 ## Getting Started

-1) install Unity (our project uses version 2021.3.24f1)
+1) Install Unity (our project uses version 2021.3.24f1)
 2) Set up Python (preferably version 3.7)
 3) Clone the project onto your local machine and open the project.